Mitral Valve Regurgitation - Living With Mitral Valve Regurgitation

 symptoms develop or if your symptoms become worse, call your doctor.

+Be active.
 You may need to be cautious about physical activity if you have

 symptoms, irregular heart rhythms, or changes in your heart size or function.